pingcap/docs-tidb-operator/en/backup-to-s3.md

     kubectl apply -f backup-rbac.yaml -n test1
     ```

-2. Grant permissions to remote storage.
+2. Grant permissions to the remote storage.

     If you use Amazon S3 to back up the cluster, you can grant permissions by three methods.
-To grant permissions to access S3-compatible remote storage, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
+To grant permissions to access S3-compatible remote storages, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).

     If you use Ceph as the backend storage for testing, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

-3. Create the `backup-demo1-tidb-secret` secret which stores the account and password needed to access the TiDB cluster:
+3. Create the `backup-demo1-tidb-secret` secret which stores the root account and password needed to access the TiDB cluster:

     {{< copyable "shell-regular" >}}